 Every year, thousands of tourists visit the capital to revel in the art of flamenco and return home having been enchanted by this very special art reflecting the very essence and heart of Madrid.

-If you would like to enjoy a different kind of experience, a show that combines visceral emotion with duende, or magical spirit, and have a night to remember during your stay at the Gran Hotel Inglés, don’t miss the chance to visit one of Madrid’s flamenco tablaos; we promise that you won’t regret it.
+If you would like to enjoy a different kind of experience, a show that combines visceral emotion with duende, or magical spirit, and have a night to remember during your stay at the Gran Hotel Inglés 5-star in Madrid, don’t miss the chance to visit one of Madrid’s flamenco tablaos; we promise that you won’t regret it.

 In this article, we’re going to whet your appetite by giving you a brief history of this tradition and cornerstone of Spain’s cultural heritage, of which we are so proud.
 We’ll also explain why Madrid can boast of being the world’s flamenco capital and we’ll recommend the best places for enjoying flamenco in Madrid.